Feb 5, 2024 - Mar 11, 2024

 MindfulPath presents compassion workshops targeting health professionals in Australia and internationally.

-Mindfulness means paying attention in the here-and-now so we can develop an awareness of our thoughts, feelings, bodily sensations, and surrounding environment.
+Mindfulness means paying attention in the here-and-now, so we can develop an awareness of our thoughts, feelings, bodily sensations, and the surrounding environment.
 Self-Compassion means that we attend to ourselves with kindness and care, wanting what is in our best interest in the long term to strengthen and empower ourselves.
-When we add self-compassion to mindfulness we greatly increase the power of transformation and capacity for happiness.
+When we add self-compassion to mindfulness we greatly increase the power of transformation and our capacity for happiness.

-In the early stages of the practice, you become more able to recognize triggers or influences around you and opt out of the auto-pilot mode, so you can break unhelpful habits and cravings; thus becoming freer, to find your own meaningful way to live.
-As you become more experienced, you become more discerning and able to redirect your mind in ways where you can problem solve more effectively and enjoy life better.
+In the early stages of the practice, you become more able to recognize triggers or influences around you and opt-out of the auto-pilot mode, so you can break unhelpful habits and cravings; thus becoming freer, to find your own meaningful way to live.
+As you become more experienced, you become more discerning and able to redirect your mind in ways where you can problem-solve more effectively and enjoy life better.

-Jon Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) program 36 years ago to treat the chronically ill.
+Jon Kabat-Zinn founded Mindfulness-Based Stress Reduction (MBSR) in 1979 to treat the chronically ill.
 Since then Mindfulness has revolutionized behavioural medicine and psychology.
-On the other hand, the Mindful Self-Compassion(MSC) program was co-created more recently, 2012 by Dr. Kristin Neff and Dr. Christopher Germer following years of studying, researching and teaching mindfulness, meditation and self-compassion.
-Mindful Self-Compassion is a skill based training program similar in format to Mindfulness-Based Stress Reduction (MBSR) focusing on the practice of mindfulness but also on the key aspect of how we meet our stresses and struggles.
+In the mid-1990 Paul Gilbert in the UK was developing Compassion-Focused Therapy for individuals and Compassionate Mind Training group programs.
+Around 2010 Dr Kristin Neff and Dr Christopher Germer designed Mindful Self-Compassion.
+Those compassion-based approaches are skill-based training programs focusing on the practice of mindfulness but also on the key aspect of how we can meet our stresses and struggles with compassion.